-When you come home after a long day, how does your toddler greet you?
+How does your toddler greet you when you come home after a long day?
 Do they start smiling?
 Squealing?
 Running into your arms?

-Even screaming can mean that they are so excited to see you they don’t even know how to react!
+Even screaming can mean they are so excited to see you that they don’t know how to react!
 Your toddler may also smell you when you come home because it is comforting to them.

-There are many different cues that your toddler can use to show how much they miss you, so make sure to pay attention to how they react.
+Your toddler can use many different cues to show how much they miss you, so make sure to pay attention to how they react.

-It may be subtle, but it’s an important way your toddler shows how much they love you.
+It may be subtle, but it’s a meaningful way your toddler shows how much they love you.